 If you’re interested in this area, then have a read or listen to some of Anthony Robbins’ work on transformational vocabulary to learn more about this.

-3. You can teach yourself to focus on what is great before you give a criticism.
+3. Teach your Fun Music Teacher to focus on what is great before you give a criticism.

 This is something that we all do as teachers – and we should do a lot more!